William Peel, 1st Earl Peel: Political career

+In 1919 he was appointed Knight Grand Cross of the Order of the British Empire for his services as Chairman of Panel, Military Service (Government Departments) Committee; Chairman of Disabled Sailors' and Soldiers' 'Compensation Committee; formerly Chairman of the Committee on Detention of Neutral Vessels and of the Black List Committee.

 He entered the cabinet in 1922 as Secretary of State for India, and, after the downfall of Lloyd George's coalition, continued to hold the post during the premierships of Andrew Bonar Law and Stanley Baldwin.
 The latter's government fell in January 1924, but after a brief spell in opposition, it was returned to power at the 1924 general election.
 Peel was appointed First Commissioner of Works in the Conservative administration formed by Baldwin.
 In 1928, Peel briefly returned to the India Office, but the Conservatives lost power by the 1929 general election.

 In 1929, Peel was created Viscount Clanfield, of Clanfield in the County of Southampton, and Earl Peel in that year's Dissolution Honours.
 When a Conservative-dominated National Government was formed after the 1931 election, he became Lord Privy Seal but held that office for only two months and left government in November.

-In 1932, he was appointed chairman of the Wheat Commission, and in 1934, he chaired the Royal Commission on the Common Law.
+In January 1932 he was appointed Knight Grand Commander of the Order of the Star of India and that same year served as chairman of the Wheat Commission, and in 1934, he chaired the Royal Commission on the Common Law.
 In 1936–1937, he chaired the Peel Commission, which recommended for the first time the partition of the British Mandate of Palestine into separate Jewish and Arab states.